ashnarasheedDev/Terraform-Packer-Instance-Creation-from-latest-AMI/README.md

 Write the Terraform configuration to provision and launch EC2 instances using the latest AMI created by Packer.
 This can be done by using the argument most_recent and by applying some filters.

 Later fetch zone details and add a route53 record to point the domain name to EIP of instance

+### Pre-requisites:

+1. IAM Role (Role needs to be attached on terraform running server)
+2. knowledge about AWS services and Packer
+3. Terraform and its installation.

 **Let's go through the code step by step**